Table of Contents

 What Are the 7 Pillars of UX Design

-The 7 pillars of UX design originate from Peter Morville's User Experience Honeycomb, a framework he developed while leading information architecture at Semantic Studios.
-Morville identified seven qualities that a product must have to deliver a complete, meaningful user experience.
-Each pillar addresses a different dimension of how users perceive and interact with a product.
+These seven pillars come from Peter Morville’s User Experience Honeycomb concept.
+It is a framework he developed while working in the field of information architecture.
+Each pillar represents a different dimension of how users perceive and interact with a product.

 Here is each pillar, what it means, and how it applies to mobile app design.